Fire and Explosion Investigation

 Publications

 - NFPA 921: Guide for Fire and Explosion Investigations, 2011 ed. - the National Fire Protection Association publishes this manual which is the standard of care in fire investigation.
+This guide can be viewed for free on the NFPA website which is an excellent way to become familiar with the standards; however, if you wish to download or print it, you must purchase a copy.
 Email Sarah Rackley Olson if you would like to borrow a copy from the NCIDS Forensics Library or if you need a list of cases where this manual was accepted by courts as the standard of care.
+The Organization of Scientific Area Committees (OSAC) for Forensic Science approved the NFPA for inclusion in the OSAC Registry in 2016.
+The OSAC Registry serves as a trusted repository of high-quality, science-based standards and guidelines for forensic practice.

 - Forensic Investigation Techniques for Inspecting Electrical Conductors Involved in Fire - 2012 DOJ publication by Richard J. Roby, Ph.D. and Jamie McAllister, Ph.D. that looks at the physical characteristics of energized and non-energized wires subjected to various types of fire exposures.